Parliamentary.ai

 Overview

 This bill aims to reform the funding and expenditure of political parties in the UK.
-Key changes include a phased reduction in the maximum donation amount from a single source, new rules on affiliation fees from membership organizations, and the introduction of a system of public funding for political parties.
+Key changes include a phased reduction in the maximum donation amount from a single source, new rules on affiliation fees from membership organisations, and the introduction of public funding schemes for political parties.
+It also modifies rules surrounding election addresses and imposes new limits on non-election spending.

 Description